Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Experiments

-In neural network experiments, we observe that~\autonewalgo-SVRG converges much faster in terms of objective values than the competing algorithms.
-Nonconvex-SVRG with the theoretically recommended sequence of step-sizes~\cite{reddi2016proximal} compares unfavorably here, which implies that the recommended step-sizes are too pessimistic hence too small.
-We also observe an interesting phenomenon: the subgradient norm may increase at some point then decrease, while the function value keeps decreasing, as the algorithm proceeds.
+More interestingly, as the algorithm proceeds, the subgradient norm may increase at some point and then decrease, while the function value keeps decreasing.
 This suggests that the extrapolation step, or the \linesearch~procedure, is helpful to escape bad stationary points, \eg, saddle-points.
-A more systematic study is required to confirm such observation, we leave it as a potential direction of future work.
+We leave the study of this particular phenomenon as a potential direction for future work.

+\paragraph{Acknowledgments.} The authors would like to thank J. Duchi for fruitful discussions related to this work.
+C. Paquette was partially supported by the ``Learning in Machines and Brains'' program of CIFAR.
+H. Lin and J. Mairal were supported by ERC grant SOLARIS (\# 714381) and ANR grant MACARON (ANR-14-CE23-0003-01).
+D. Drusvyatskiy was supported by AFOSR YIP FA9550-15-1-0237, NSF DMS 1651851, and NSF CCF 1740551 awards.
+Z. Harchaoui was supported by NSF CCF 1740551 award, the ``Learning in Machines and Brains'' program of CIFAR, and faculty research awards.
+This work was performed while C. Paquette was at University of Washington and H. Lin was at Inria.